miroshantoshan/WikiDocs/README.md

 ## Short guide

-- ❗ For start, start the autowiki.exe and forward the instructions, after all, the script close and you can check result in documents/document.py
+- ❗ For start, start the wikidocs.exe and forward the instructions, after all, the script close and you can check result in documents/document.py

 - To start the app, click on the **WikiDocs.exe**